We’ve reviewed hundreds of the best travel bags throughout the years – from the best hiking backpacks to the best laptop bags, we know bags.

 Now, for just $30, get a lifetime membership that entitles you to 10% OFF on most items, access to their trade-in scheme and discount rentals.Join REI Today!

 Best Travel Backpacks

-For those who need a larger, more convential backpack that can handle all sorts of trips.
+For those who need a larger, more conventional backpack that can handle all sorts of trips.
 These come in all shapes and sizes though our top choices are around 40 liters.

 The AER Travel Bag 2 is one of the best travel bags, ever.
+We have no doubts about that.
+Pound for pound, we consider the AER Travel Pack to be as good as the Nomatic Travel Bag.
 They’ve designed and engineered a built-in solution to all of the previous problems we’ve had with travel bags.

 This bag is great for digital nomads, backpackers, and business travelers alike.
 It is designed with your laptop and organization in mind.
 It’s 33 liters of backpacker perfection.